-Distribution of Literature - Distributing literature is acceptable only in the Free Speech Area by the group or organization requesting Freedom of Expression.\ . . .
+Distribution of Literature - Distributing literature is acceptable only in the Free Speech Area by the group or organization requesting Freedom of Expression. . . .

 - = Note Literature/material for display purposes must have the approval of the Office of Student Services and Activities prior to posting.
-The area must be clean of all materials/symbols at the conclusion of the event or end of the time allotted. - 36.
-Upon information and belief, no policies or guidelines other than the Board Speech Policy govern use of JJC's Free Speech Area or the approval of requests to engage in expressive activity under the Board Speech Policy. - 37.
-On its face, the Board Speech Policy grants the Office of Student Services and Activities, or any JJC administrators responsible for the policy's enforcement, unfettered discretion to deny a request for use of the Free Speech Area or a request to distribute materials because of the content or viewpoint of the speaker's intended message. - 38.
-The Board Speech Policy invites content- and viewpoint-based decision-making by requiring that students provide the name of any organization planning an event, the purpose of the event, and an exact copy of materials to be distributed. - 39.
+The area must be clean of all materials/symbols at the conclusion of the event or end of the time allotted. - 29.
+Upon information and belief, no written policies or guidelines other than the Board Speech Policy govern use of JJC's Free Speech Area or the approval of requests to engage in expressive activity under the Board Speech Policy. - 30.
+On its face, the Board Speech Policy grants the Office of Student Services and Activities, or any JJC administrators responsible for the policy's enforcement, unfettered discretion to deny a request for use of the Free Speech Area or a request to distribute materials because of the content or viewpoint of the speaker's intended message.

+- 31. The Board Speech Policy invites content- and viewpoint-based decision-making by requiring that students provide the name of any organization planning an event, the purpose of the event, and an exact copy of materials to be distributed. - 32.
 The Board Speech Policy prohibits spontaneous or anonymous speech because students must request permission to utilize the Free Speech Area five business days in advance, and they must identify themselves and their organizations prior to reserving the Free Speech Area.
-Thus, under the Board Speech Policy, JJC students' ability to respond promptly, publicly, or anonymously to current and still-unfolding events is severely restricted, if not entirely prevented.

-- 40. By requiring advance permission to utilize the Free Speech Area, and by prohibiting expressive activity and distribution of literature outside of the Free Speech Area, the Board Speech Policy imposes a prior restraint on the freedom of expression of all JJC students. - 41.
+Thus, under the Board Speech Policy, JJC students' ability to respond promptly, publicly, or anonymously to current and still-unfolding events is severely restricted, if not entirely prevented. - 33.
+By requiring advance permission to utilize the Free Speech Area, and by apparently prohibiting expressive activity and distribution of literature outside of the Free Speech Area, the Board Speech Policy imposes a prior restraint on the freedom of expression of all JJC students. - 34.
 JJC's campus has many open, publicly accessible areas, outdoor green spaces, and sidewalks where student speech, expressive activity, and distribution of literature would not interfere with or disturb access to college buildings or sidewalks, impede vehicular or pedestrian traffic, or in any way substantially disrupt the operations of the campus or the college's educational functions.
+Yet, the terms of the Board Speech Policy severely restrict and indeed appear to completely prevent students' ability to engage in core protected expressive activity in these areas.

-Yet these areas are all off-limits to student expression. - 42.
-The Board Speech Policy and other JJC policies explicitly authorize the punishment of students, like Salazar, for engaging in protected speech and other expressive activity, including the unauthorized distribution of literature. - 43.
+- 35. The Board Speech Policy and other JJC policies explicitly authorize the punishment of students, like Salazar, for engaging in protected speech and other expressive activity, including the unauthorized distribution of literature. - 36.
 The Board Speech Policy provides that all individuals participating in events pursuant to the policy "are expected to comply with state and federal law, municipal ordinances, Joliet Junior College Student Code, and the above guidelines."
-It further provides, "Failure to do so may result in immediate removal from the campus and any other appropriate action by College officials and/or Campus Police." - 44.
+It further provides, "Failure to do so may result in immediate removal from the campus and any other appropriate action by College officials and/or Campus Police." - 37.
 JJC Board Policy 11.01.00, titled "College Regulations Policy & Index," authorizes the JJC Police to fine individuals found to be in violation of campus regulations.